lzychowski/lzychowski.github.io/about_jb.md

 # Qualifications and Skills
 ***
-- 15 years of experience playing PC games including alpha and beta testing AAA games
+- 15 years of experience playing PC and console games
 - Experience (hobby) in alpha and beta testing AAA games for various game development companies
 - Experience (hobby) in programming languages such as HTML, CSS, JavaScript, and Java
 - Familiarity with concepts of game and software development for PC and mobile platforms